Georgia Bulldogs Logo

 Georgia Bulldogs: Brand overview

-The University of Georgia’s sports team, the Georgia Bulldogs, has a rich history dating back to the late 1800s and is intimately linked to the growth of the university and its athletic departments.
+The University of Georgia’s sports team, the Georgia Bulldogs, has a rich history dating back to the late 1800s and is closely linked to the university’s growth and its athletic departments.
 Established in 1892, the football program served as the prototype for the Georgia Bulldogs.
 On January 30, 1892, Georgia played its first official match against Mercer University, winning 50-0.
 The illustrious football tradition of the university began with this game.

 The term “Bulldogs” first surfaced in the early 1900s.
 Sportswriter Morgan Blake of the Atlanta Journal is credited with coining the phrase in 1920 when he likened Georgia’s perseverance to a “bulldog grip” during a match versus Virginia Military Institute.
 After gaining rapid traction, the university’s sports teams adopted the nickname as their official moniker.